manas-chaudhari/android-mvvm/README.md

 ## Using RxJava

 RxJava provides a great bunch of operators for handling changes.
-For example, if a dynamic field of a model needs to be formatted before displaying, its convenient to store it as an `rx.Observable<TYPE>`.
+For example, if a dynamic field of a model needs to be formatted before displaying, it is convenient to store it as an `rx.Observable<TYPE>`.
 The `map` operator can be used to format the values.

 `FieldUtils` class provides methods for converting between RxJava's `Observable` and Data Binding's `ObservableField` types.
 This allows the use of RxJava's operators to manipulate the data.